About the Program

 Approximately 60-70 undergraduate students work in the printmaking studios each semester.

-The Department of Art & Art History furnishes graduate students with semi-private studios, approximately 180 square feet in size.
+The School of Art, Art History & Design furnishes graduate students with semi-private studios, approximately 180 square feet in size.
 The MFA program is a three-year, 60-credit hour course of study.
 Most printmaking graduate students are funded through graduate assistantships during the course of their stay.

 The printmaking and book arts facilities at UNL occupy the top floor of the Woods Art Building, situated in the heart of the main city campus.
 The five large rooms feature full length walls of windows, creating exceptionally well-lit and inviting work spaces.
 The shop includes separate rooms for etching, lithography, letterpress and book arts, with large work tables in each area.